Services - GLA:D Hip and Knee

 - Diabetes and pre-diabetes

 - Cardiovascular disease

 - Depression and mental health conditions

 - Different forms of cancer

 - Neuromuscular disease

 During an initial consultation with our AEP at Pottsville and Cabarita Physiotherapy, you will undertake a comprehensive assessment to develop an exercise plan based on your unique requirements.
 This session will likely be quite a few questions about your health and history.
 A lot of people are concerned about what to wear to this appointment.
 We encourage you to wear comfortable clothing as you may be asked to do a range of movements and bring some comfortable walking shoes as you may need to complete an aerobic assessment.
 After this session, you will be provided with a plan of action.

 Working with an AEP can be a truly rewarding process and they can make a hugely positive impact to your life.
 Our AEP, Sammy, has special interests in the areas of Cancer, Mental Health, Osteoporosis and Clinical Pilates.
-To make a booking with Sammy click here
+To make a booking click here